 The NHI program targets all nationals and foreign workers in Taiwan as beneficiaries.
 Under the principles of self-reliance, mutual assistance, and risk pooling, NHI premiums are shared by individuals, group insurance applicants, and the government.
 Four objectives are stressed in the program's implementation: (1) universal enrollment and equal-opportunity medical care; (2) balanced finances and long-term operational viability; (3) bringing about a coherent consensus from society that guarantees the right to medical treatment; (4) better quality medical care and better health for all citizens.
 The NHI renders medical benefits to the insured and their dependents in times of illness, injury, and childbirth to ensure that all people enjoy proper medical care when they need it.
 The global budget payment system program was implemented for dental care, Chinese medicine, western medicine clinics, and hospitals in July 1998, July 2000, July 2001, and July 2002, respectively.

 As a key component of the ROC's social security system, NHI is a program that deeply concerns the general public.
-To promote widespread public understanding of the NHI program, the NHIA (formerly the BNHI) compiles and publishes a yearly 'National Health Insurance Annual Statistical Report' for the reference of interested parties in all sectors (the first Report was issued in 1995, the year of NHI's inception).
-The 2012 Report is divided into two parts, namely, (1) abstract and statistical analysis and (2) statistical tables.
-The abstract and statistical analysis includes the main ideas of NHI statistics and the related analysis for 2012; the statistical tables are comprised of two parts, namely, the time series statistics and Current Year Statistics 2012.
-Current Year Statistics for 2012 were published electronically to conserve energy and reduce carbon emissions.
+To promote widespread public understanding of the NHI program, the BNHI compiles and publishes a yearly 'National Health Insurance Annual Statistical Report' for the reference of interested parties in all sectors (the first Report was issued in 1995, the year of NHI's inception).
+The 2010 Report is divided into two parts, namely, (1) abstract and statistical analysis and (2) statistical tables.
+The abstract and statistical analysis includes the main ideas of NHI statistics and the related analysis for 2010; the statistical tables are comprised of two parts, namely, the time series statistics and cross-classification statistics.
+To enable the general public to better understand the NHI system, the statistical analyses of "Financial Status" and "Medical Benefits" have been rewritten.
+Cross-classification statistical tables were published electronically to conserve energy and reduce carbon emissions.